-A double major is defined as a single degree with two majors.
+A double major is defined as a single degree with two majors (both majors must be offered within a Bachelor of Arts or a Bachelor of Science degree.)
+You cannot mix degrees in a double major.
 A double major may be earned if requirements of both declared majors are complete.
 No additional residency hours are required.